Exxon Mobil: The Upcycle Is Helping

 For the quarter, the sum of earnings and depreciation was $8.9 billion, or $35.6 billion annualized.
 For the first six months of this year, the same quarterly metric averaged $8.3 billion, or $33.2 billion annualized.

-(Source: Exxon Mobil Corp Q3 2017 Investor Presentation; the emphasis by ZEA)
+(Source: Exxon Mobil Corp.
+Q3 2017 Investor Presentation; the emphasis by ZEA)

 It is important to note that Upstream, the Oil Major's largest source of operating cash flow, was not the driver of the sequential increase, as both production volumes and pricing remained flattish on average.
 The biggest improvement was in the Downstream segment, due in significant part to the spike in refining margins and product prices in August and September due to U.S. hurricane season impacts.